Summary of the public consultation of the Policy for the Administrative Monetary Penalties Regime of the Commissioner of Canada Elections

 - Some suggested that additional examples of AMP calculations for the various types of violations would be helpful.
 Additional examples were included in the final version of the AMP Policy.

-- A number of editorial changes were made to the final version of the AMP Policy, as well as clarifying certain aspects of the application of the AMP regime.
+- A number of editorial changes were made to the final version of the AMP Policy, and certain aspects of the application of the AMP regime were clarified.
 For example, the fact that a violation is committed by a volunteer can, in certain circumstances, be taken into consideration when choosing the appropriate compliance and enforcement measure, or as a mitigating factor in the calculation of the AMP.
 An additional example was included to clarify when the publication of the Notice of Violation occurs when a person has requested a review of said Notice of Violation.